computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 was delighted when after just a few days, I was able to pet a pigeon!

 Interacting with pigeons in the park is very rewarding because.
-The "homing" nature of pigeons means that you see the same birds each day, and you begin to develop a relationship with each of them individually.
+The "homing" orientation of pigeons means that you see the same birds each day, and you begin to develop a relationship with each of them individually.

 One pigeon stood out, a bird that I came to call "my favorite".
 They were the